brucekimrokcmu/brucekimrokcmu/README.md

 I graduated with Master's of Science in Robotic Systems Development from [Robotics Institute, Carnegie Mellon University](https://mrsd.ri.cmu.edu/) in 2023.<br>

-In 2023, I contributed to [SHARK-Turbine](https://github.com/nod-ai/SHARK-Turbine/),a unified build of IREE, torch-mlir, and auxilliary support for providing a tight integration with PyTorch and other related frameworks.  <br>
+In 2023, I contributed to [SHARK-Turbine](https://github.com/nod-ai/SHARK-Turbine/) in terms of front-end AI compiler at Nod AI.  <br>

 In 2022, I contributed to [ESTAT ACTUATION](https://www.estat.tech/) by designing a prototype of an exoskeleton ankle sprain prevent system.<br>